jdiodato/misc/README.md

 # misc
 A collection of disjoint files that don't necessarily need their own repo.

+- .emacs: A copy of my .emacs file to use across devices.